 Technology

 Technology is everywhere and provides us with a myriad of benefits.
 When used correctly, technology can improve a child’s cognitive development.
 We offer a number of programs that will teach children the importance of technology as well as how to use it.
-According to Digiparenthood, here are 10 ways children can benefit from technology and active screen time:

 Through engaging software, children visually follow an object on the screen and actively participate in the activity the application/software presents.
 Hand-eye coordination is a crucial part of development.
 As children begin school, they learn how to use their hands and eyes simultaneously while writing and drawing.